Gothic Literature: history, themes, and essential books

 Since the eighteenth century, Gothic fiction has adapted to new fears while holding onto its core concerns.
 Castles become institutions.
 Monsters become psychological.
 Hauntings become memory.
-The settings shift; the tension underneath does not.
+The settings change.
+The underlying tension remains.

-If you’re new to the genre or returning with a sharper eye, this guide covers how Gothic literature works, where it came from, and how to read it well.
+If you’re new to the genre or returning with a fresh perspective, this guide covers how Gothic literature works, where it came from, and how to read it well.

 Start Here